| Home | | Blog | About Author | Certificates | Research Publications | About Us | Contact Us |

 What are the different NCDs which are to be focused

 Adolescence refers to an important time of development in physical, mental and behavioral aspects.
-The habits that are developed in this age tend to persist even in the adulthood.
+The habits that are developed in this age continues its trend even in the adulthood.

 • The majority of NCDs in adults have their risk factors that are set in childhood.